lematrixai/lematrixai/README.md

 ### Hi there, I am Erick Lema [lematrixai] 👋

-I’m a software developer at Senjaropy, specializing in mobile and web app development.
+I’m a software developer at Senjaropay, specializing in mobile and web app development.
 I’m passionate about coding, data science, and using AI to create impactful solutions.

 I also enjoy sharing tech knowledge and helping others grow through educational resources.